Boutiques back in spotlight in HP-Autonomy bid

-Frank Quattrone's Qatalyst Partners, in particular, has had a windfall week, working on both Hewlett-Packard Co's (HPQ.N) $11.7 billion (7 billion pounds) deal to buy Autonomy Corp AUTN.L and Google's $12.5 billion purchase of Motorola Mobility Holdings.
+Frank Quattrone's Qatalyst Partners, in particular, has had a windfall week, working on both Hewlett-Packard Co's (HPQ.N) $11.7 billion deal to buy Autonomy Corp AUTN.L and Google's $12.5 billion purchase of Motorola Mobility Holdings.
 (MMI.N).

 Boutique Perella Weinberg Partners landed along with Barclays (BARC.L) in advising Hewlett-Packard.